Average Weather in Honolulu Hawaii, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 25% on January 11.

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Honolulu experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 11 months, from July 6 to May 26, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around January 1, with an average total accumulation of 2.6 inches.

 The rainless period of the year lasts for 1.4 months, from May 26 to July 6.
 The least rain falls around June 12, with and average total accumulation of 0.3 inches.

 The length of the day in Honolulu varies over the course of the year.
 In 2017, the shortest day is December 21, with 10 hours, 50 minutes of daylight; the longest day is June 21, with 13 hours, 26 minutes of daylight.